ArcGIS Blog

 Symbols can be rotated based on a numeric value, useful for showing the direction the symbol should point to provide context for the feature.
 The data must have a field containing values that will be used for rotation, typically a compass direction with clockwise values of zero at north, 90 east, 180 south, and so on.

-But compass azimuths aren’t required for rotating symbols, and you can use any value that makes sense for your needs.
-You can set the rotation angles to be measured clockwise or counter-clockwise, depending on how values are stored.
+But compass azimuths aren’t required for rotating symbols, and you can use any value that makes sense for your needs, including values calculated using Arcade expressions.
+You can set the rotation angles to be measured in geographic rotation (clockwise from the 12 o’clock position) or arithmetic rotation (measured counterclockwise from the 3 o’clock position).

-Open the California Fire Webcams sample map to follow along.
+Open the California Fire Webcams example map to follow along.
 You can sign in to save the map to your account, or you can modify the map without saving.

 Step 1 — Open the California Fire Webcams map.
 From the Contents (dark) toolbar, open the layers pane and make sure the Fire Webcams layer is selected and visible.